 In a small bowl, whisk the egg whites until firm and form stiff peaks.
 Set aside.

-ix the egg yolks, coconut flour, sweetener, and baking powder.
+In a second bowl, mix the egg yolks, coconut flour, sweetener, and baking powder.
 Add the melted butter slowly, mixing to ensure it is a smooth consistency.
 Add the milk and vanilla, mix well.

-Gently fold spoons of the whisked egg whites into the yolk mixture.
+yolk mixture.
 Try to keep as much of the air and fluffiness as possible.

-Place about 1/2 cup of waffle mixture into the warm waffle maker to make one waffle.
+maker to make one waffle.
 Cook until golden.
 Repeat until all the mixture has been used.

 No comments: